Research

 I am broadly interested in interrogating IR theory by examining the history of global governance and international thought.
 My research examines, historically and sociologically, the emergence of the international as a separate domain of political action, and exclusionary conceptions of knowledge and agency that have shaped this domain.

-My doctoral dissertation reconstructs the modern history of expert-based global governance in this context.
+I’m currently working on two projects.
+One is my first book, based on my doctoral dissertation, which reconstructs the modern history of expert-based global governance.
 How did expertise emerge as a central ingredient of international cooperation?
 My answer combines an intellectual history of Saint-Simonian and utilitarian strands of technocratic international thought with case studies of international experiments with expertise: the Suez canal, international telegraphy, and the first World Fairs.
-These relied on, at the same time as they naturalised, legitimation by experts – and as I argue helped make international order imaginable as external to politics.
+Listen to this podcast interview to hear more about that project.
+The second project is a study of crisis management, and the social and political construction of crisis, at three early-twentieth century international organisations.